Poison (band): Arrival of DeVille

-Look What the Cat Dragged In and Open Up and Say...Ahh!
+Look What the Cat Dragged In and Open Up and Say...
+Ahh!
 (1986–1989)

-Unable to secure a major label recording contract, Poison signed by Steev Riccardo with the smaller Enigma Records in 1986 (see 1986 in music) for approximately $30,000, a fraction of the hundreds of thousands of dollars many similar acts were receiving from major labels at the time.
+Unable to secure a major label recording contract, Poison was signed by Steev Riccardo with the smaller Enigma Records in 1986 (see 1986 in music) for approximately $30,000, a fraction of the hundreds of thousands of dollars many similar acts were receiving from major labels at the time.
 Their debut album, Look What the Cat Dragged In, was released on May 23, 1986, with the band members themselves partially funding the recording.
 The album was initially expected to produce only one single, "Cry Tough"; however, Look What the Cat Dragged In became a surprise success and subsequently spawned three charting hits: "Talk Dirty to Me", "I Want Action", and "I Won't Forget You", The record became the biggest-selling-album in Enigma's history.
 With heavy rotation on MTV, their debut earned the band tours with fellow glam rockers Ratt, Cinderella, and Quiet Riot, as well as a coveted slot in the Texxas Jam in Dallas.
 In 1987 the band recorded a cover of the Kiss song "Rock and Roll All Nite" for soundtrack to Less than Zero.

-Poison's second album, Open Up and Say...Ahh!, was released May 21, 1988.
+Poison's second album, Open Up and Say...
+Ahh!, was released May 21, 1988.
 It peaked at No. 2 on the American charts.
 The album included the band's biggest hit, the No. 1 single "Every Rose Has Its Thorn", along with other hits "Nothin' but a Good Time", "Fallen Angel", and the Loggins and Messina cover "Your Mama Don't Dance".
 The album's initial cover art was controversial, as it depicted a demonic female figure with an obscenely long tongue.
 A censored version of the cover followed, focusing on the figure's eyes.
 In 1989, the band released their first video album titled Sight for Sore Ears which featured all their music videos from the first two albums.